glitchdotcom/friendly-words/README.md

 > This is a list of synonyms for "collection".

-`words/collections.txt`

-> This is a list of synonyms for "collection".

 For our purposes, the predicates are mostly verbs and adjectives.

 It's OK for a word to be duplicated between the objects and predicates lists so long as that word is valid in both contexts,  e.g. "buffalo-buffalo" or "lavender-lavender".